Job vacancies

 • Ample free parking on site.

-If you are adaptable and open-minded, with a desire to push yourself to benefit conservation and animal welfare, APPLY NOW!
-Please email us with a letter of introduction and CV detailing your skills/experience relevant to the role and an outline of the species you have worked with to info@oranawildlifepark.co.nz.
-Get in quick as applications will be reviewed as they are received.
+If you are adaptable and open-minded, with experience in leadership and a desire to push yourself to benefit conservation and animal welfare, APPLY NOW!
+Please ensure you include a letter of introduction and CV, including the relevant skills and experience you can offer to this role.

-Applications for this position close on Sunday 28th September, 5pm.
+Applications for this position close on Sunday 2nd November, 5pm.

 Team Leader - Exotics